dieterich-lab/circtools/README.md

                         [Default: 3]
   -f MAX_FDR, --max-fdr MAX_FDR
-                        Cut-off value for the FDR [Default: 0.05] -s FILTER_SAMPLE, --filter-sample FILTER_SAMPLE
+                        Cut-off value for the FDR [Default: 0.05] -p PERCENTAGE, --percentage PERCENTAGE
+                        The minimum percentage of circRNAs account for the total transcripts in at least one group.
+[Default:
+                        0.01]
+  -s FILTER_SAMPLE, --filter-sample FILTER_SAMPLE
-                        Number of samples that need to contain the amount of reads specified via -c [Default: 3] -C FILTER_COUNT, --filter-count FILTER_COUNT
+                        Number of samples that need to contain the amount of reads specified via -C [Default: 3] -C FILTER_COUNT, --filter-count FILTER_COUNT
-                        Number of samples that need to contain the amount of reads specified via -c [Default: 5]
+                        Number of CircRNA reads that each sample specified via -s has to contain [Default: 5]

 Output options:
   -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY